Xiwei-Zhang7/Beta-and-Dirichlet-regression/README.md

 # Modeling Proportions and Compositions with Beta and Dirichlet Regression

-This repository contains the R code for my final-year statistics project on **Beta regression** and **Dirichlet regression**.
-The project studies how proportional and compositional responses should be modeled when the outcome is bounded and when multiple components are constrained to sum to one.
+This repository contains the R code for a final-year statistics project on **Beta regression** and **Dirichlet regression**.
+The project studies how proportional and compositional responses should be modeled when the outcome is bounded and when several components are constrained to sum to one.

-The empirical application uses a monthly country-level topic-proportion dataset constructed from central bank speeches.
+The empirical application uses monthly country-level topic proportions constructed from central bank speeches.
 The response is a five-part topic composition:

 - `bank`
 - `govern`